input-output-hk/atala-prism/credentials-verification-iOS/README.md

 ### Running the app

 For now, the iOS app has a single screen that connects to the server sending a *Token* and receiving a *Issuer*, both are now hardcode, but with differents counters, so the client-server layers are easy to notice.

+## Proto config

+For now due to compilation issues all protos are added to "connector_api.proto" Every file is identified by a "// MARK: -" comment at the begining